Multinodular goiter; MNG; nodular goitre

 Less commonly, multinodular goitre can cause pain or discomfort from a rapid increase in size.
 This may be due to a sudden build-up of fluid or blood within a nodule or, very rarely, due to a tumour.
-Very large goitres may be associated with local pressure effects such as difficulty with swallowing or breathing and require surgical removal.
+Very large goitres may be associated with difficulty with swallowing or breathing and can, in some cases, require surgical removal.

 Some forms of goitre can be inherited.
 There is some evidence that the presence of goitre in one family member increases the chances of other family members having goitre.
 However, our knowledge of genes and genetic problems is growing all the time and more precise information is likely to be available in the future, including the effects of specific genes and the environment on goitre.

 Apart from taking an initial thorough family and medical history, the patient’s GP will also examine for physical symptoms and test hormone levels in the blood.
-In some cases, patients may then be referred to see a surgeon, a thyroid specialist or an endocrinologist.
+In some cases, patients may then be referred to see a surgeon, or a hormone specialist (an endocrinologist).
 For details on further tests, see the article on goitre.

 It is important to establish whether or not the thyroid gland is functioning normally.
 Most patients will have a normally functioning, but lumpy thyroid gland that will never harm them.

-Regular monitoring of thyroid function would probably be the treatment if function is normal (euthyroid) and the goitre is not causing any local structural problems and if there is no concern about any abnormal areas within the gland.
+If function is normal (euthyroid), the goitre is not causing any local structural problems, and if there is no concern about any abnormal areas within the gland, the only form of treatment likely to be required would be regular monitoring of thyroid function.
 If there were any structural problems, these would usually be apparent in the ultrasound scan performed at the time of diagnosis.
 Other tests or treatment would be recommended if there was a change in this situation.